When Should a Board Use an External Board Evaluation?

 The Core Distinction

-Internal evaluations are often best suited to monitoring progress and reinforcing previously identified priorities.
+Internal evaluations are often used to monitor progress against known priorities.

-External evaluations are better suited when boards want greater candor, independent perspective, benchmarking, or deeper insight into board effectiveness.
+External evaluations are typically used when boards want an objective assessment of performance, independent perspective, benchmarking, and deeper insight into opportunities for continued improvement.

 That is why many boards use both approaches over time: internal evaluations to monitor progress and external evaluations to challenge assumptions, surface blind spots, and bring fresh perspective to the boardroom.